The Joy of Mirror Making: Parabolizing

 Meeting these conditions calls for the mirror's surface to be accurate to about two-millionths of an inch, or one-twentieth of a micron (0.05 microns or 50 nanometers).
 The mirror's surface is carefully polished to achieve the required accuracy.
-Because math is often employed to calculate the parabolic deviation, this stage of mirror making is called 'figuring'.
+Because we deal with 'figures of revolution' such as spheroids and paraboloids, we call this 'figuring'.

-A paraboloidal mirror focuses parallel light from extremely distant objects to a point (with the consequent diffraction effects).
+A paraboloidal mirror focuses parallel light from extremely distant objects to an Airy disk.
 The distance from the mirror to the focal point is the mirror's focal length.
-A spherical mirror focuses light emanating from a point back onto the point.
-The distance from the mirror to this point is called the radius of curvature.
+A spherical mirror focuses light emanating from a point at the mirror's radius of curvature back onto the point.
 The radius of curvature is exactly twice the focal length.
 It is far more convenient to test indoors at the radius of curvature than outside at night, waiting for clear skies.

 In each of the three cases, the sphere and the parabola have different touch points.